 In the early 1960s, the canals along Silom, Sathon, Surawongse and Si Phraya were covered up for road expansion.
 Today the roads and institutions in Bangrak are still there, a legacy of the early immigrants and communities in Bangkok.

 But all that's left of the canals, orchards and windmills in Bangrak are the old photos in the Bangrak Museum except for the last windmill in Silom Road.

 While you're there, visit the Bangkok Folk Museum as well.
-The map to the Bangkok Folk Museum will also show the location of the Bangrak Museum.
+The two museum are in the same location.

 All the old photographs on this page are with the courtesy of the Bangrak Museum.